5 Steps to Create a Successful Career Development Plan (Template Included)

 Here’s the thing about career roadmaps.
 They are seldom straightforward and steadfast in a single direction.
 You’ll continue to experience bumps and turns on every corner of the way.

 You may want to pivot to a completely different professional industry or career.
 It’s not uncommon at all, and it’s not necessarily a bad idea.
-In fact, the average person will change careers seven times during their working life.
+In fact, we’ve got an entire guide dedicated to helping people change careers.

 Keeping a proper chart, i.e., a roadmap of your career, will help you with this transition.
 Be strategic about your focus areas and eventually this may lead you down a different road than you expected.